Ever heard of the 6 Ps? Proper preparation prevents p*ss poor performance?

 There could be a moment in your career when something will go wrong with an event you’ve organised and someone will attempt to sue you.
-If this happens you’d better be sure you’ve got your back covered.
-This means insurance.
+If this happens you’d better be sure you’ve got your back covered with insurance.

-What types of insurance should you consider for you event?
+What type of insurance should I consider for my event?

 There are a number of different types of insurance you need to think about and they all have different benefits, the obvious immediate benefit it knowing you are mitigating against risk.
-However what do you need to think about:
+Here are are some basic examples of event insurance you need to be thinking about.

 Public and Employers Liability

 This type of insurances covers you for any claims that results in the injury of a guest or the damage of property at the venue.
 Venues will almost certainly have their own public liability insurance but if you’re putting an event on it’s best to have your own rather than relying on someone else.